Makedonski Telekom: IP television

-Under IDIVIDI domain there are few other portals: Portal for user generated content (Moe video); Online gaming community portal (Maxarena).

 Wiretapping scandal and aftermath

 A large-scale wiretapping scandal shaked the Republic of Macedonia in 2015.

 High politicians and employees of the Security and Counterespionage Agency were charged with abusing their position.

 Macedonian Special Prosecution declared that Makedonski Telekom failed to cooperate with the investigation.

 In the aftermath Deutsche Telekom ordered Magyar Telekom to conduct an internal investigation.
 The internal investigation's findings were not made public.